pjamsa/HTML_CSS_Projects/README.md

 This project features HTML, CSS, and JavaScript to create a functional portfolio to display skills and projects to employers.

 <h2>Music Page</h2>
+I created a personal site with HTML and CSS where fans can stream my music as well as stay updated on news concerning my music.